JoshOrndorff/LearnRholangByExample/README.md

 This does not aim to be an exhaustive tour of everything there is to know about rholang, but rather a tour of the most common and important features of the language and a fast starting point for motivated learners.
-For more information check out the official rholang documentation at: https://developer.rchain.coop/documentation

-This project is originally based on my [Learn Python by Example](https://github.com/JoshOrndorff/LearnPythonByExample) project

-Written by:
-Joshy Orndorff
+View the lessons online at [https://joshorndorff.github.io/LearnRholangByExample](https://joshorndorff.github.io/LearnRholangByExample)

 ## Target Audience
 This tutorial aims to be novice-friendly and introduce rholang from the ground up.
 If you've never ever programmed before, you may struggle at times, but if you know how to write a little python or javascript, you've got all the background I've assumed.

-At some point you may find it useful to listen to the epicenter podcast listed first under "More Resources".

 More background never hurts, and can only help, but I'm not expecting you to be familiar with process calculi, be a mast of any other languages, or be